JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 A default Binding Schema would be generated (or interpreted) by a UTS-compatible framework.
 The bindings can be modified by another set of definitions as determined by the data modeler.
 The binding document in turn can be used to generate mappings between types in Dialects 1 & 2.

-There is considerable detail and complexity that would have to be worked out concerning such a data-mapping implementation between arbitrary dialects, but each mapping would in concept be similar to Object-Relational-Mapping or JavaScript object mapping to/from REST API POST content and result definitions.
+There is considerable detail and complexity that would have to be worked out concerning data-mapping implementation between arbitrary dialects, but each mapping would in concept be similar to Object-Relational-Mapping or JavaScript object mapping to/from REST API POST content and result definitions.

 **Custom Configurations**